menchel/mathematica-prolog-interpreter/README.md

 # mathematica-prolog-interpreter
-A prolog interpreter in mathematica for final project in advanced topics in software engineering (02360651)🔥
+A prolog interpreter in mathematica for final project in advanced topics in software engineering (02360651) under the guildance of Prof Y.Gil

 # repository structure 🏗️
 - interpreter ⚙️